memfault/interrupt/_drafts/tracking-code-size.md

 [Conda]({% post_url 2020-01-07-conda-developer-environments %}).
 It would also
 have the benefit of being cross-platform and version controlled within the codebase.

+If anyone working on Zephyr is reading this, you should check out how Conda can make the setup easier 😉.

 ### Goals